At a glance

 The Australian Veterinary Association (AVA) believes that in most cases, core vaccines need not be administered any more frequently than triennially and that even less frequent vaccination may be considered appropriate if an individual animal’s circumstances warrant it.
 However, local factors may dictate more frequent vaccination scheduling.
 These recommendations may be off-label for some vaccines.

-The Chinchilla makes a great companion in a house with older children and retirees.
+The Chinchilla makes a great companion in homes with older children or retirees.

 The average lifespan for a Chinchilla cat is 12-14 years.
 Indoor cats typically have a longer lifespan than cats who are allowed to free roam.

 The price of a Chinchilla cat will depend on several factors which include if it is a pet or show quality cat and if you are buying one to breed with.
 Show and breeding cats are more expensive than pet quality cats.